CyanthOx™ (Sea Buckthorn Proanthocyanidin Extract)

 Frequently asked questions about CyanthOx™ (Sea Buckthorn Proanthocyanidin Extract)

-Reported potential side effects may include: Generally well-tolerated; sea buckthorn has long history of food and traditional medicine use.
+For most healthy adults, CyanthOx is well tolerated at studied doses.
+Reported effects can include: Generally well-tolerated; sea buckthorn has long history of food and traditional medicine use.
 No adverse events reported in the small (n=12) Drapeau 2019 acute trial.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+CyanthOx is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Anticoagulants (warfarin, DOACs): proanthocyanidins may have mild antiplatelet activity; theoretical bleeding risk with combination — monitor INR.
+Possible interactions include: Anticoagulants (warfarin, DOACs): proanthocyanidins may have mild antiplatelet activity; theoretical bleeding risk with combination — monitor INR.
 Antihypertensives: theoretical mild additive blood pressure effects.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.